thecartercenter/nemo/docs/production-setup.md

     sudo chmod 400 /etc/nginx/ssl
     sudo nano /etc/nginx/ssl/ssl.crt

-Paste contents of your `.crt` file, save, and exit.
+Paste the contents of your `.crt` file, save, and exit.

     sudo nano /etc/nginx/ssl/ssl.key

-Paste contents of your `.key` file, save, and exit.
+Paste the contents of your `.key` file, save, and exit.
 Be careful not to share the contents of your `.key` file with anyone.

 ### Configure Nginx

     sudo rm /etc/nginx/nginx.conf && sudo nano /etc/nginx/nginx.conf

-Copy in the contents of [this config file](nginx.conf).
+Paste the contents of [this config file](nginx.conf).
 Update the `server_name` setting to match your domain.
 If your username is not `ubuntu`, also update the `root` and `passenger_ruby` settings to match your username.
 Save and exit.

 ### Install MySQL and create database